point-bonita/fog/README.md

-## Into Better Kilter: An Open-Source Discourse on State Liberalism
+## Fine Kilter: An Open-Source Discourse on State Liberalism

 ---